coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

 .. attr:: universes(polymorphic)
    :name: universes(polymorphic); Polymorphic

-   This attribute can be used to declare universe polymorphic definitions and inductive types.
+   This boolean attribute can be used to control whether universe polymorphism is enabled in the definition of an inductive type.
    There is also a legacy syntax using the ``Polymorphic`` prefix (see :n:`@legacy_attr`) which, as shown in the examples, is more commonly used.

+   When ``polymorphic=no`` is set, global universe constraints are produced, even when the :flag:`Universe Polymorphism` flag is on.
+There is also a legacy syntax using the ``Monomorphic`` prefix (see :n:`@legacy_attr`).

 .. flag:: Universe Polymorphism

    This flag is off by default.
-When it is on, new declarations are polymorphic unless the :attr:`universes(monomorphic)` attribute is used.
+When it is on, new declarations are polymorphic unless the :attr:`universes(polymorphic)` attribute is used to override the default.

-.. attr:: universes(monomorphic)
-   :name: universes(monomorphic); Monomorphic

-   This attribute can be used to declare universe monomorphic definitions and inductive types (i.e. global universe constraints are produced), even when the :flag:`Universe Polymorphism` flag is on.
-There is also a legacy syntax using the ``Monomorphic`` prefix (see :n:`@legacy_attr`).

-Many other commands can be used to declare universe polymorphic or monomorphic constants depending on whether the :flag:`Universe Polymorphism` flag is on or the :attr:`universes(polymorphic)` or :attr:`universes(monomorphic)` attributes are used:
+Many other commands can be used to declare universe polymorphic or monomorphic constants depending on whether the :flag:`Universe Polymorphism` flag is on or the :attr:`universes(polymorphic)` attribute is used:

 - :cmd:`Lemma`, :cmd:`Axiom`, etc. can be used to declare universe polymorphic constants.